Woodland Ellroy Hall Fellowship Program

 Recipients of the Woodland E. Hall Fellowship must adhere to the following requirements:

-• Must enter a new graduate program in Fall semester
+• Must enter a new Master's degree program in Fall semester

 • Must enroll full-time and remain in good academic standing